Skip to main content

 Set the registry for a specific scope

-@<scope>:registry allows you to set the registry for a specific scope:
+@<scope>:registry sets the registry for a specific scope:

 .npmrc